KeyValueSoftwareSystems/testrogue/README.md

 ## ✅ Pre-Execution Checklist

 - [x] Python 3.8 or higher is installed
-- [x] All dependencies are installed via `pip install -r requirements.txt`
+- [x] All dependencies are installed via `pip3 install -r requirements.txt`
 - [x] `.env` file is created with a valid `OPENAI_API_KEY`
 - [x] Port `5000` is available (or configured in `.env`)